Imaginary cones and limit roots of infinite Coxeter groups: Open problems

-Consider $(\Phi,\Delta)$ a based root system of rank 3 or 4, and of indefinite type which is weakly hyperbolic.
+The relations of our setting with relevant topics in hyperbolic geometry or geometric group theory are mainly unexplored, but look fertile.
+For instance, consider $(\Phi,\Delta)$ a based root system of rank 3 or 4, and of indefinite type which is weakly hyperbolic.
 The Coxeter group~$W$ acts on $E$ as a group generated by hyperbolic reflections, so can be seen as a Fuchsian or Kleinian group, which explains the shape of Apollonian gasket obtained in the figures (see Remark~\ref{rk:klein}).
 Some of our results are generalizations of known theorems in Kleinian group theory, such as the minimality of the action.

-The relations with Kleinian groups and our setting are mainly unexplored and look fertile; some of them will be discussed in a subsequent article \cite{HPR}.
+In \cite{HPR}, which was written after a first version of this paper was circulated, the authors explore some of the relations between hyperbolic geometry and our setting.
+If $\Phi$ is weakly hyperbolic, it means that $\Phi$ is a root system in the Lorentzian space $(V,B)$, which contains models for the hyperbolic space $\mathbb H^n$, where $n+1=\dim(V)$.
+In particular, each root is Lorentzian-normal to a hyperbolic hyperplane, so~$W$ turns out to be a discrete subgroup of isometries of $\mathbb H^n$ generated by reflections.
+Moreover, the set of limit roots $E(\Phi)$ is precisely the limit set $\Lambda(W)$ of $W$ seen as a Kleinian group.

+Starting from this point, a dictionary between our terminology and the terminology commonly used in hyperbolic geometry can be developed.
+As an example, we may interpret the {\em convex core} associated to $W$ as follows, see for instance~\cite[p.637]{Ra06} for the definition of convex core.

+From Proposition~\ref{prop:sphere} and the remark that follows, we know that, in the weakly hyperbolic type, the transverse hyperplane can be chosen so that $\h Q$ is a sphere.
+Therefore $\conv(\h Q)$ is a $W$-invariant ball, and its interior $\mathcal B^n$ is a $W$-invariant open ball of dimension $n$.
+Recall from \S\ref{ss:imc} and Proposition~\ref{rk:action}, that the imaginary convex set $Z(\Phi)=W\cdot K$, i.e., the projective version of the imaginary cone, is the $W$-orbit of the fundamental convex polytope $K$, and that the closure of $Z(\Phi)$ is $\overline{Z(\Phi)}=\conv(E(\Phi))$, which is contained in the ball $\conv(\h Q)$.
+So the {\em convex core of $\mathcal B^n/W$} is by definition

+We also point out that $W$ is of finite covolume if and only if the fundamental polyhedron for $W$ in $\mathbb H^n$ is contained in the conical hull of the simple roots, see \cite[\S3.5.2]{HPR}.
+Our results and framework presented here are valid for all discrete reflection groups generated by reflections in the isometry group of $\mathbb H^n$, so in particular for all discrete reflection groups of infinite covolume.

-Also, an interesting direction is to try to generalize in our framework other classical properties of limit sets of Kleinian groups, in particular relative to the dynamics of the $W$-action.
+Actually, our framework (limit roots $E$, imaginary convex body $Z$, fundamental convex polytope $K$) and many of the results are valid for any Coxeter group geometrically represented as a subgroup of an orthogonal group $O_B(V)$, where $B$ is a (not necessarily non-degenerate) symmetric bilinear form; in this sense our work could be relevant for the community studying infinite covolume actions of discrete groups in more generality.
+An interesting approach would be then to try to generalize in our framework other classical properties of limit sets of Kleinian groups relative to the dynamics of the $W$-action.